H2CO3/Sparkling/doc/tutorial.md

 2, and 1337 to `"lol"`.

-Array members corresponding to a string key can be accessed using the convenience dot notation:
+Array members corresponding to a string key can be accessed using the convenience duble-colon notation:

-    an_array.some_member
+    an_array::some_member

 is the same as

     an_array["some_member"]

-By the way, this is the idiomatic way of implementing and using modules or libraries in Sparkling: one assigns functions as members to a global array and accesses them using the dot notation.
+By the way, this is one idiomatic way of implementing and using modules or libraries in Sparkling: one assigns functions as members to a global array and accesses them using the dot notation.

-There's an arrow notation as well, for those who come from C or C++ and prefer to emphasize the pointer semantics of arrays.
-This notation is also completely equivalent with the dot notation:

-    print(an_array->some_member);
-    an_array->some_member = "bar";
+Use the `keys` and `values` properies of an array to retrieve an array of all keys and all values, respectively.
+The following code snippet:

+    var a = { "foo": "bar", "baz": "quirk" };
+    print(a.keys);
+    print(a.values);

+outputs this:

+	(
+		0: "baz"
+		1: "foo"
+	)
+	(
+		0: "quirk"
+		1: "bar"
+	)

 ## Expressions: